martinproject/MobiHelp/README.md

 Also make sure FreshdeskSDKResources.bundle is in "Copy Bundle Resources".

 Great!
 MobiHelp is geared to win you some love from your users already!

+Integrating MobiHelp SDK with Cocoapods

+Mobihelp can also be included in the project by using Cocoapods

+Cocoapods is a dependency manager for iOS.
+It fetches source code and resolves dependency issues between 3rd party libraries.
+In order to use cocoa pods , you first need to install the gem by typing the command -

+  gem install cocoapods

+To add MobiHelp to your xcode project

+  1) Create a file named "podfile" in the project root.
+  2) Add the following lines in podfile

+platform:ios

+pod 'FreshdeskSDK'

+and type the following command from the console.

+ pod install

+As a result of the above command  a workspace is now generated.
+In the workspace all the dependencies are stored in a file called Pods.
+You will notice that all library and framework dependancies for the FreshdeskSDK have now been added to your project.

+You can proceed to Step 3.
+Linking your app with your Freshdesk account and complete the MobiHelp integration with your application.
 __________________________________________________________________________________________________________________________

 ###Step 3.
 Linking your app with your Freshdesk account